 - Loan to Deposit ratio – 91% (ideally, it should be between 81-90)

 - Net Profit Margin – 18.53%

-- The share price has grown at a CAGR of 16.6% and the revenue has grown at a CAGR of 19% in the last 5 years.
+- The share price has grown at a CAGR of 16.6%, and the revenue has grown by 19% in the last 5 years.
 This is a good signal for investors.

 - The only concern here is P/B, which is most important for bank stocks.
-The current share price is traded nearly 4 times than its book value.
+The current share price is traded at nearly 4 times its book value.